devadigapratham/BillionScaleVectorEmbeddings/README.md

 ## Overview

-The project is designed to handle large-scale vector embeddings, including downloading datasets, comparing embedding methods, and measuring GPU computation times.
+The project is designed to scale up vector embedding generation using models like CodeBERT on hundreds of open-source repositories, targeting up to 1 billion embeddings.
+It supports efficient chunking, batching, GPU-accelerated inference, and compression for embedding storage.

 ## Installation